What is a lasting power of attorney?

-According to the Office of the Public Guardian (OPG) statistics, solicitors charge up to £1,000 for preparing and registering a LPA.
+According to the Office of the Public Guardian statistics, solicitors charge up to £1,000 for preparing and registering a LPA.

-What our fixed fee LPA service includes:-
+Our fixed fee LPA service includes:-

-- Preparation of legal forms
+- Preparation of legal forms;

-- Advice on signing legal forms
+- Advice on signing legal forms;

-- Advice on appointing attorneys
+- Advice on appointing attorneys;

-- Provision of a “certificate” if required – although if you use another professional they may charge an additional fee
+- Provision of a “certificate” if required – although if you use another professional they may charge an additional fee;

-- Arranging for attorneys to sign the forms
+- Arranging for attorneys to sign the forms;

-- Submitting forms and fees to the OPG
+- Submitting forms and fees to the OPG;

-- Advising and applying for OPG fee exemptions
+- Advising and applying for OPG fee exemptions.

 Call us on 0808 139 1606 or email us at [email protected]